csswizardry/csswizardry.github.com/_posts/2019-03-04-cache-control-for-civilians.md

 Brotli encoding for users that need the former or could use the latter; image transformation services automatically converting to WebP; etc.

-**N.B.** If you’re running over HTTPS—which you should be—then intermediaries and proxies can’t modify payloads anyway, so `no-transform` would be ineffective.
+**N.B.** If you’re running over HTTPS — which you should be — then intermediaries and proxies can’t modify payloads anyway, so `no-transform` would be ineffective.